felipe-mazzi/felipe-mazzi/README.md

 - 👋 Hi, I'm @felipe-mazzi, a physics Master's Student at the University of Campinas.
 I share code I create for my research project in the field of experimental quantum optics.
-This includes mostly instrument control software, as well as experimental and simulation data analysis.
+This includes mostly data analysis of experiments and simulations, instrument control software and notex taken on nonlinear and quantum optics.

 <!---